-, have been informed of United Hospital policy regarding student's rights to privacy of specified by the FERPA.
-I understand that any • • concerning my financial and academic records rstand that I may waive that protection and give ; access of my records to individuals of my choice as listed below: NAME (First, Middle Initial and Last) Ple ease print.
+I, , have been informed of United Hospital l Center School of Radiologic Technology 1 policy regarding student's rights to privacy of f and access to their "education records" as specified by the FERPA.
+I understand that a ny and all personally identifiable information concerning my financial and academic recor ds is protected under FERPA.
+I further under rstand that I may waive that protection and gi ve access of my records to individuals of my choice as listed below: NAME (First, Middle Initial and Last) Ple ase print.
 Relationship to Student I acknowledge that this release is valid as long as I am a student at United Hospital Center (UHC).
-By signing this release, I authorize UHC to release any and all financial and academic information to the person(s) listed above.
+By signing this release, I a authorize UHC to release any and all financia 1 and academic information to the person(s) listed above.
 I understand that I can revoke this release at any time by notifying UHC program faculty in writing.
-T .
-C .
-C .
-C .
-C Student Signature Last four of SS # Student Name - Please print Date
+Student Signature Last four of SS # Student Name - Please print Date